Lo-GR/PierreBakery/README.md

 > Repository: https://github.com/Lo-GR/PierreBakery.git
 1. Clone the above repository from Github.
-2. Navigate to the ToDoList.Tests directory in the terminal and run "dotnet restore" to build out test environment.
+2. Navigate to the Bakery.Tests directory in the terminal and run "dotnet restore" to build out test environment.
-3. In your terminal, navigate to ToDoList directory and run "dotnet build" to build application within directory.
+3. In your terminal, navigate to Bakery directory and run "dotnet build" to build application within directory.
-4. In your terminal, while still in ToDoList directory, run "dotnet run" to run application within terminal.
+4. In your terminal, while still in Bakery directory, run "dotnet run" to run application within terminal.
 Follow the instructions outlined in the terminal.
-3. Open the project in your text editor to view the code.
+5. Open the project in your text editor to view the code.

 ## _Known Bugs_